hungweihuang/hungweihuang.github.io/index.md

 [Factor Analysis & Cluster Analysis](/pdf/Factor Analysis & Cluster Analysis.pdf)

 Applied Principal Component Analysis with SPSS to analyze survey results with 300 respondents.
-On the other hand, to cluster the respondents based on message rating (cluster analysis, page 23), both hierarchical clustering (Ward's method) and non-hierarchical clustering (K-means) were applied, with a Two-step cluster analysis at the end to evaluate the results.
+As for clustering the respondents based on message rating (cluster analysis, page 23), both hierarchical clustering (Ward's method) and non-hierarchical clustering (K-means) were applied, with a Two-step cluster analysis at the end to evaluate the results.

 ---